Wulfram of Sens: Wulfram's death and after

 He retired to Fontenelle, where he died in 703.
-The saint’s year of death is sometimes given as 720, but his interred body is said to have been moved in 704.
-Regardless of the exact year, St. Wulfram's feast day is kept on 20 March.
+His year of death is sometimes given as 720, but his interred body is said to have been moved in 704.
+Regardless of the exact year, Saint Wulfram's feast day is kept on 20 March.
 He was buried in St. Paul’s chapel in the abbey, but in 704, he was re-buried in the main church.
-The body was again moved in 1058, this time to the collegiate church of Our Lady in Abbeville, which was then re-dedicated in Wulfram’s name.
+The body was again moved in 1058, this time to the collegiate church of Our Lady in Abbeville, which was then re-dedicated in Wulfram's name.
 The translation of his body to Abbeville is commemorated on 15 October.

-At about this time or later, perhaps when his body was again moved, this time to Rouen, his arm was taken as a relic to Croyland Abbey, Lincolnshire.
+At about this time or later, perhaps when his body was again moved, this time to Abbeville, his arm was taken as a relic to Croyland Abbey, Lincolnshire.
 The interest in him there may have arisen from Ingulph, the abbot being a former monk of Fontenelle.
 Also, everyone concerned was a Benedictine.
 Ingulph, who died in 1109, was secretary to William I, who made him Abbot of Crowland in 1086.

 A hagiographical account of his miracles was produced at the Abbey of Saint Wandrille before 1066.
 Among the miracles are two pertaining to childbirth and children.
 In one, Wulfram is credited with the miraculous delivery of a stillborn baby, the mother having commenced labor on 20 January (the feast day of Saint Sebastian).
 A week after Easter, prayers to Wulfram caused her belly to split open so the dead child could be delivered, after which the wound healed as if it had never been, leaving only a "token of the cut".
 In the other, Wulfram is credited with the safe passage of an accidentally swallowed clothespin, which left the body of a two-year-old boy after three days without having injured it: "Is it not miraculous how through all the twists of the boy's intestines, as if through fine small round tubes, the copper sharp object, now going up high, now going down low, could travel without getting stuck anywhere or causing wounds, and so at last through Nature's lower parts find a way out all in one piece?"

 After the building at Crowland was damaged by fire, there was no longer a suitable place for keeping the relic, so it went to Grantham for safe-keeping.
-For two or three hundred years, it was kept in the crypt chapel below the Lady Chapel, where the pilgrims helped to wear the hollow, now to be seen in stone step before the altar.
+In pre-Reformation times the church contained a shrine of St. Wulfram.
+For two or three hundred years, the reliquary was kept in the crypt chapel below the Lady Chapel, where the pilgrims helped to wear the hollow, now to be seen in stone step before the altar.
 Later, towards 1350, the arm went to the specially added chapel above the north porch.
 At some stage in the long process of the English Reformation, this relic was lost.

+There is a second church dedicated to Wulfran in Ovingdean; St. Wulfram's in Dorrington is no longer in use.